lmiller1990/design-pattenrns-for-vuejs/src/pdf/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 </script>
 ```
 \begin{center}
-Implementing v-model for the datetime.
+Implementing v-model for the DateTime.
 \end{center}

 Usage is like this: